SasView/sasview/src/sans/models/media/model_functions.rst

 Case 9: A-B-C-D Four-block copolymer

-NB: the case numbers are different from the IGOR/NIST SANS package.
+Note: the case numbers are different from the IGOR/NIST SANS package.

 Only one case can be used at any one time.
 Plotting a different case will overwrite the original parameter waves.

-The returned value is scaled to units of |cm^-1|.
+The returned value is scaled to units of [cm-1].

 Component D is assumed to be the "background" component (all contrasts are calculated with respect to component D).

 Scattering contrast for a C/D blend= {SLD (component C) - SLD (component D)}2

 Depending on what case is used, the number of fitting parameters varies.
 These represent the segment lengths (ba, bb, etc) and the Chi parameters (Kab, Kac, etc).
 The last one of these is a scaling factor to be held constant equal to unity.

 The input parameters are the degree of polymerization, the volume fractions for each component the specific volumes and the neutron